-Whole grain toasted oat cereal, chopped nuts, peanut butter, coconut oil, and honey combine for no-bake breakfast bars that also make a tasty snack!
+!
+Peanut Butter Cheerio Bars feature whole grain toasted oat cereal, chopped nuts, peanut butter, coconut oil, and honey for no-bake breakfast bars that also make a tasty snack!

 And sure enough, it did!
-These PB & Honey Cereal Bars were such a hit, in fact, that I decided to share them on the blog today.
+These peanut butter and and honey cereal bars were such a hit, in fact, that I decided to share them on the blog today.
 But first I made ’em a couple more times to get them juuuust right for y’all.
 And here’s what I figured out:

-1. Be sure to use regular coconut oil — as in, the kind that solidifies when it’s cool and melts when it’s warm.
+- Be sure to use regular coconut oil — as in, the kind that solidifies when it’s cool and melts when it’s warm.
 When these bars are refrigerated, the coconut oil hardens and helps hold everything together.
-So the “liquid coconut oil” that you can find these days at the grocery store (that stays liquid) won’t cut it.
-As an aside, “liquid coconut oil” is manufactured — not natural — and it’s stripped of the key ingredient that makes coconut oil so healthy in the first place…so I’d stick with the real stuff anyway. 😉
+So the “liquid coconut oil” available these days (that stays liquid) won’t cut it.
+As an aside, “liquid coconut oil” is manufactured — not natural.
+It’s stripped of the key ingredient that makes coconut oil so healthy in the first place…so I’d stick with the real stuff anyway. 😉

-3. When you melt together the peanut butter, coconut oil, and honey, make sure it’s nice and smooth…but then remove the pot from the heat and allow it to cool for a few minutes before stirring in the cereal and nuts.
+- When you melt together the peanut butter, coconut oil, and honey, make sure it’s nice and smooth.
+Then remove the pot from the heat and allow it to cool for a few minutes before stirring in the cereal and nuts.
 If the mixture is too warm and runny, it may slide right off your Os and sink to the bottom of the pan.
 If it’s slightly cooled and thickened, it will stick to the cereal better.

-4. These bars must be refrigerated for multiple hours (preferably overnight) before you slice them.
-They are rather delicate (no marshmallows or corn syrup here) and will fall apart during slicing if not allowed to fully set.
-On the other hand, once the bars are completely chilled, they may be a bit difficult to cut, so it’s okay to let them sit on the counter for just a few minutes before slicing.
+- These bars must be refrigerated for multiple hours (preferably overnight) before you slice them.
+They are rather delicate (no marshmallows or corn syrup here).
+So they will fall apart during slicing if not allowed to fully set.
+On the other hand, once the bars are completely chilled, they may be a bit difficult to cut.
+That means it’s okay to let them sit on the counter for just a few minutes before slicing.
 Use a sharp knife to slice them into bars and use a thin spatula (like an offset spatula — *affiliate link) to carefully loosen them from the bottom of the pan.

-Don’t let the above bulleted list of dos and don’ts intimidate you, though…these Peanut Butter & Honey Cereal Bars are actually super simple to make!
+Don’t let the above bulleted list of dos and don’ts intimidate you, though.
+These Peanut Butter Cheerio Bars are actually super simple to make!
 It’s also easy to customize them by swapping in your favorite nut butter (or non-nut butter) and/or type of nut.
 My family loves cashews and I already had a big tub of them on hand.
 But one day soon I’m going to try this recipe with almond butter and toasted almonds…or even a nut-free version like sunflower seed butter and dried cranberries.

 Well, the thunder’s a-rumbling so I suppose I better get off the computer.
-Stay dry (those of you getting rain), stay warm (those of you getting snow), or try not to gloat (those of you enjoying warmth and sunshine).
-And sooner than later, I hope you enjoy this yummy, different way to eat your morning cereal!
+Stay dry (those of you getting rain)!
+Stay warm (those of you getting snow)!
+Or, you know, try not to gloat (those of you enjoying warmth and sunshine). 😉 And sooner than later, I hope you enjoy this yummy, different way to eat your morning cereal!

 Peanut Butter & Honey Cereal Bars